comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 since they are usually the least selective.
 However, when a Solid type index is present, such vocabulary terms may instead become _very selective_, which means that those would benefit from prioritization.
-As such, there is a need for alternative query planners that take into account the structural assumptions within specific decentralized environments.
+As such, there is a need for alternative query planners that consider the structural assumptions within specific decentralized environments.

 <!--